Channel

 interface of the CoreRef

-handle to utilize the Channel functionality.
+handle to use the Channel functionality.
 Its core interfaces are as follows:

 namespace aimrt::channel {